In a Nutshell

 Bankruptcy

 The number of bankruptcy filings has been in a steep decline since the Great Recession.
-In 2022, the total number of bankruptcy filings dropped to 675 from 753 the previous year.
+However, in 2024, a total of 857 New Hampshire residents filed for some form of bankruptcy.

 Average Income and Employment

-The median household income in New Hampshire is $83,449, with a per capita income of $43,877.
-Low-income levels have seen about 7.2% of the state’s residents living in poverty and requiring assistance programs.
+The median household income in New Hampshire is $95,628.
+About 7% of the state’s residents live in poverty and may require assistance programs.
 The good news is this is much lower than the national average and among the states with the lowest poverty level.

 Credit Scores